Victor-Dixon/projectscanner/STRATEGIC_ACTIONS_COMPLETED.md

 All critical priority tasks have been completed:
 - ✅ Victor.os SaaS MVP deployed
-- ✅ TradingRobotPlugWeb platform created
+- ✅ trading-robot-plugWeb platform created
 - ✅ IP extraction and analysis completed

 The foundation is now in place for significant revenue generation and market entry.
 The next phase involves deploying these platforms to production and beginning customer acquisition.